-As of December 31, 2018, we had \$666 million in foreign currency denominated equity investments, including the impact of foreign currency derivative contracts, and \$4 million in unhedged non-U.S. dollar fixed income securities.
-As of December 31, 2017, we had \$766 million in foreign currency denominated equity investments and \$9 million in unhedged non-U.S. dollar fixed income securities.
+As of December 31, 2019, we had \$636 million in foreign currency denominated equity investments, including the impact of foreign currency derivative contracts, and \$8 million in unhedged non-U.S. dollar fixed income securities.
+As of December 31, 2018, we had \$666 million in foreign currency denominated equity investments and \$4 million in unhedged non-U.S. dollar fixed income securities.

-Based upon the information and assumptions used, including the impact of foreign currency derivative contracts, as of December 31, 2018, we estimate that a 10% immediate unfavorable change in each of the foreign currency exchange rates to which we are exposed would decrease the value of our foreign currency denominated instruments by \$67 million, compared with an estimated \$74 million decrease as of December 31, 2017.
-The selection of a 10% immediate decrease in all currency exchange rates should not be construed as our prediction of future market events, but only as an illustration of the potential effect of such an event.
+Based upon the information and assumptions used, including the impact of foreign currency derivative contracts, as of December 31, 2019, we estimate that a 10% immediate unfavorable change in each of the foreign currency exchange rates to which we are exposed would decrease the value of our foreign currency denominated instruments by \$64 million, compared with an estimated \$67 million decrease as of December 31, 2018.